 I do wonder whether Japanese renovation shows like Before After have unaired epilogues.
-Epilogues in which owners and crew debate over minor alternations, before agreeing on a list of amendments.
+Epilogues in which owners and crew debate over minor alternations, before ruefully agreeing on a list of changes.

 Update – March 28, 2017

-Also, as one can easily guess, children are usually the ones most receptive of the makeovers.
-They should be; they are the ones given secretive loft rooms and the likes of.
+PS: As one can easily guess, children are usually the ones most receptive of the makeovers.
+They should be; they tend to be given secretive loft rooms and the likes of.
 I want a loft room, at my age!